Mithun1508/Mithun1508/README.md

 Hi there 👋
 I'm Mithun and I'm a computer science student from India.
 Here's some info about me!

-Full-time Currently working as a Software Engineer at NTT DATA Inc. previous 1 big tech company and 1 AI  SaaS based startup.
+Full-time Currently working as a Associate Software Engineer at NTT DATA Inc. previous 1 big tech company and 1 AI  SaaS based startup.

 • @Mithun channel videos: stories, updates, Learnings, skits